Summary: in this tutorial, you will learn how to use the SQL

 courses table has two columns:

 course_id is the primary key column of the

 courses table.
-Each table has one and only one primary key that uniquely identifies each row.
-It is a good practice that you should define a primary key for every table.
+Each table has one and only one primary key that uniquely identifies each row in the table.
+It is a good practice to define a primary key for every table.

 The data type of the

 course_id is integer denoted by the

 INT keyword.
 In addition, the value of the

 AUTO_INCREMENT.
 It means that when you insert a new row into the

 courses table without providing the value for the